josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 * Period n (inside)
 * Go to infinite (outside)

-"Periodicity Checking" tecniche consist on detecting the cycles when we are calculating the orbit for a point `c`, that way we can stop iterations, becuase we know that the series is not going to diverge.
+"Periodicity Checking" technique consist on detecting the cycles when we are calculating the orbit for a point `c`, that way we can stop iterations, becuase we know that the series is not going to diverge.

 In the plots below, we have displayed the iteration series for `z² + c` for the orbit of `0`, with different orbits periods.
 You can see two different graph types: real and imaginary vales and orbit lines (lines beetween the points in the series).